Frequently Asked Questions

 Alternatively, if you know exactly the type of professional adviser you are looking for, be it an accountant or a property manager, you can contact us via this page or by calling 1300 726 082.
 No matter where you are on your financial journey, The Hopkins Group is here to help.

-Your first appointment with a financial planner at The Hopkins Group is free.
-In this initial appointment, you and your planner have an opportunity to get to know each other whilst talking through your personal financial circumstances.
+There is no cost associated with your first appointment with a financial planner at The Hopkins Group.
+In this initial meeting, you and your planner have an opportunity to get to know each other whilst talking through your personal financial circumstances.
 Once your goals and objectives have been identified and we have a better idea of what advice we can provide to help you get there, we’ll discuss fees with you based on your individual requirements.
 The cost of implementing the advice – that will ultimately be documented in a Statement of Advice – will vary depending on the complexity of the strategy and the type of products you will be investing in.

 Yes, we do tax returns – for individuals, businesses, and self managed super funds.
 Rachel Williams is The Hopkins Group’s Director of Accounting, leading a team of accountants who prepare hundreds of individual tax returns every year for our clients across many different professions.
 We are experts in what types of items you can claim against your employment and investment income, and pride ourselves on taking the time with clients to ensure they understand what they can claim to ensure that no appropriate deduction is missed.
 We’ve set up a checklist to make this process easier.